-This document outlines key considerations and best practices for maintaining your Virtru Customer Hosted Gateway (VG) after installation.
+This document outlines key considerations and best practices for maintaining your Virtru Customer Hosted Gateway (CHG) after installation.
 Below is an organized summary:

 1. Load Balancer